Chapter 1 Week 1

 Once again, take some time to discuss it with friends, and then note down your agreed answer.
 Once you have, scroll down for the solution!

 This one is a bit tricky.
-You can see they talk about how they collected data, in the sentence “Reporting findings from a dataset based on face-to-face interviews with 60,000 individuals living in 4,700 London neighbourhoods…”.
+You can see they talk about how they collected data in the sentence “Reporting findings from a dataset based on face-to-face interviews with 60,000 individuals living in 4,700 London neighbourhoods…”.
 But remember, we want to look at the questions they were asking - and you can see they are talking about neighbourhood violence.
-You can see this because they talk about looking into “statistical relationship between structural characteristics of the neighbourhood and violence”.
+You can see this because they talk about looking into the “statistical relationship between structural characteristics of the neighbourhood and violence”.
 Their unit of analysis is neighbourhoods.

 Objectives: To test the generalizability of previous crime and place trajectory analysis research on a different geographic location, Vancouver BC, and using alternative methods.
 Methods: A longitudinal analysis of a 16-year data set using the street segment as the unit of analysis.
 We use both the group-based trajectory model and a non-parametric cluster analysis technique termed k-means that does not require the same degree of assumptions as the group-based trajectory model.
 Results: The majority of street blocks in Vancouver evidence stable crime trends with a minority that reveal decreasing crime trends.
 The use of the k-means has a significant impact on the results of the analysis through a reduction in the number of classes, but the qualitative results are similar.
 Conclusions: The qualitative results of previous crime and place trajectory analyses are confirmed.
 Though the different trajectory analysis methods generate similar results, the non-parametric k-means model does significantly change the results.
 As such, any data set that does not satisfy the assumptions of the group-based trajectory model should use an alternative such as k-means.